List of Hyundai Motor Company manufacturing facilities: Hyundai Bromont Plant (1989~1993)

+In 1989, Hyundai Auto Canada Inc. opened a stamping and assembly plant in Bromont, employing 800.
+The 150,000 m2 plant was situated on an 850,000 m2 site, with body, paint and trim shops, as well as a pumping station for the plant, a paint residue treatment plant, and administrative offices.
+The plant cost $387.7 million, with Quebec and Canadian federal government subsidies of $131 million.

+The plant was designed to manufacture approximately 2,000 Hyundai Sonatas per week.
+Subsequently, Chrysler and Hyundai considered a joint venture that would have Chrysler rebranding the Sonata manufactured at Bromont, but later said the deal had failed.
+The Bromont plant was operational for four years before it closed in 1994, with Hyundai's sales unable to support the plant.
+Hyundai subsequently sold the plant to Olymbec Inc. It subdivided the plant, leasing the former paint and assembly plant to Goodyear from February 2007.
+The former metal stamping portion of the plant was leased to AAER Inc., a manufacturer of wind turbines based in Quebec.

 Hyundai Motor Manufacturing Rus (HMMR)

 Hyundai Solaris, formerly one of the best-selling foreign car in Russia.

 Located in Saint Petersburg, Hyundai started the construction of the Hyundai Motor Manufacturing Rus (HMMR) plant with a planned yearly capacity of 100,000 cars in June 2008, that will eventually be increased to 200,000 units.
 It started mass production in January 2011.

 In December 2020, Hyundai completed the acquisition of a decommissioned General Motors manufacturing plant in Shushary, Saint Petersburg, making it the second plant for HMMR.

 Following the Russian invasion of Ukraine, production at the Saint Petersburg plant was halted in March 2022.
 In September 2023, Hyundai sold the Saint Petersburg factory to AGR Automotive, a subsidiary of Russian company Art-Finans.
 Assembly operations restarted in mid-2024 under the new ownership, using unassembled kits enough to produce around 70,000 vehicles.